SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-InfoPath.md

 ---
-title: Fix InfoPath in sandbox solutions
+title: Fix InfoPath forms in sandbox solutions
 description: Fix or transform your InfoPath forms so they are no longer dependent on sandbox solutions. ms.date: 5/7/2018
 ---

-# Fix InfoPath in sandbox solutions
+# Fix InfoPath forms in sandbox solutions

 When you're using InfoPath forms with code-behind, the forms depend on code-based sandbox solutions for executing the code-behind.
 This article helps you to either fix or transform your InfoPath forms so they are no longer dependent on sandbox solutions.